 SAnthosh joined Watsi on May 15th, 2015.
-Five years ago, SAnthosh became the 1207th member to automatically support a new Watsi patient every month.
-Since then, 4,749 more people have become monthly donors!
-SAnthosh's most recent donation traveled 8,300 miles to support Kyaw, a 23-year-old fruit tree farmer from Burma, to fund cardiac surgery.
+Eight years ago, SAnthosh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+SAnthosh's most recent donation traveled 8,800 miles to support Dany, a woman from Cambodia, to fund ear surgery so she can communicate more clearly.

 Kyaw is a 23-year-old young man from Burma.
 He lives with his mother, younger brother, and sister in Mawlamyine City.
 He and his mother own a small plot of land where they plant different fruit trees, such as mango, rambutan, durian, lime and others.
 They sell the fruit at the market and in total make around 200,000 kyat (approx. 200 USD) per month.
 His younger sister is in her final year as a university student, while his younger brother is in grade nine.
 Kyaw used to work as a day laborer sometimes when he was well, but now his symptoms prevent him from working.
 In his free time, he loves to read newspapers and listen to music at home.
 Kyaw was born with a ventricular septal defect, a cardiac condition in which a hole exists between the two lower chambers of the heart.
 Blood leaks through this hole without first passing through his lungs to obtain oxygen, leaving him feeling sick and short of breath.
 Kyaw is scheduled to undergo heart surgery on June 14th to correct his condition and improve her quality of life.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of Kyaw's procedure and care.
 Kyaw's mother said, “My son is a good man and he always works hard for the family.
 When he gets sick, he hides it because he is worried that I would feel stressed about him.
 He does not go out much and enjoy himself.
 He always helps me in the garden.”